 For therapy to be beneficial, therapy needs to be centered on safety and trust.
 As you embark on this journey toward self-awareness and healing, and as you turn toward parts of yourself that are less familiar, disowned, or are burdened by pain, I will strive to provide a space that is warm, compassionate, and filled with a deep reverence for your lived experience.
 I also work with a recognition of the ways in which our identities inform how we navigate the world.

 I am process-oriented, relational, and collaborative.
 Additionally, I place an emphasis on early developmental experiences, family dynamics, and cultural identities as they relate to your present concerns.
 I will tailor my approach to your specific needs while emphasizing your unique strengths.

 I would be honored to accompany you on your journey toward healing and self-discovery, and I look forward to meeting you.

 Education and Training

 Jesenia Chavez, LSW, MA, holds a master’s degree in Social Work with a specialization in mental health, as well as a master’s degree in Women’s Studies and Gender Studies from Loyola University Chicago.
-She previously attended California State University, Chico, where she obtained a Bachelor of Arts in Psychology.
 Before coming to LifeWorks, Jesenia worked with clients in private practice around identity development, depression, anxiety, and trauma.
-She completed her graduate training at the Dominican University Wellness Center, where she provided individual therapy to a diverse student population, and at the Lawyers’ Committee for Better Housing where she worked with clients facing eviction.
+She is a (Level 1) Internal Family Systems (IFS) trained therapist and completed her graduate training at the Dominican University Wellness Center, where she provided individual therapy to a diverse student population, and at the Lawyers’ Committee for Better Housing where she worked with clients facing eviction.
+She attended California State University, Chico, where she obtained a Bachelor of Arts in Psychology.